Little Talks: Music video

 The music video was released to the public via YouTube on 2 February 2012.

 It starts with five sky-sailors (played by the male members of the band) spotting something falling from the sky.
 When they investigate, the object splits open to reveal a beautiful female creature (played by the band's lead singer Nanna Bryndis Hilmarsdóttir).
 She joins the sailors on their sky ship, but they are attacked by an enormous two-headed bird.
 The lady magically vanquishes the bird, but the ship is wrecked, forcing the sailors and the lady to continue on foot into a cave.
 When they emerge, they are confronted by another beast, which is once again defeated by the lady.
 They push onwards, but as they are crossing a frozen body of water, the ice breaks, plunging them into the frigid depths and into the clutches of a sea monster.
 The lady dispatches the monster, and they use a floating iceberg to ascend into the skies, where they are met by an enormous animal clad in the same colors as the female creature, who smiles and rejoins her people as the song ends.

-The video was created by the production firm WeWereMonkeys who also produced the video for the band's 2013 single "King and Lionheart".
+The video was created and directed by the production firm WeWereMonkeys who also produced and directed the video for the band's 2013 single "King and Lionheart".
 The music video was nominated in the 2012 MTV Video Music Awards for Best Art Direction in a Video but lost to Katy Perry's "Wide Awake".

 A lyric video was released in 2014 in the presence of the video.
 The video features the sailors in their sky ship with the woman following behind them.